We're your friends and neighbors. We share a

 Aircraft Association and we would like to welcome

 you as a visitor or as a new member.

 News Flash: The last Young Eagles Event was held on Nov 4th, 2023.
 Our next one will be in the spring of 2024.

-Our big push is the EAA Young Eagle Program:
+Our big push is the EAA Young Eagle Program.

-The Young Eagles program is a youth aviation education program that provides children and young adults between the ages of 8 and 17 with an opportunity to experience aviation firsthand through a free introductory flight.
+So you know: The Young Eagles program is a youth aviation education program that provides children and young adults between the ages of 8 and 17 with an opportunity to experience aviation firsthand through a free introductory flight.
 The program was launched in 1992 with the goal of inspiring young people to pursue careers in aviation and to promote an interest in aviation and STEM (Science, Technology, Engineering, and Math) fields.

 During a Young Eagles flight, a volunteer pilot will take the young person on a 20-30 minute flight in a general aviation aircraft.
 The flight typically includes a brief pre-flight briefing, where the pilot will explain the basics of flight and some of the aircraft's features, followed by a flight around the local area.
 The flight provides the young person with a unique perspective on aviation and an opportunity to experience the joy of flying.